monicacrespo/MiniGig-ASP.NET-MVC5/README.md

 # Getting Started
-I've included logic in to create and seed a database to run the app.
+I've included logic in to create and seed a database using Code First migrations.

+When you run the application and it accesses the database for the first time, Code First uses the MigrateDatabaseToLatestVersion initializer class to check if the database matches the data model.
+If there's a mismatch, Code First:
+* Automatically creates the database (if it doesn't exist yet) or
+* Updates the database schema to the latest version (if a database exists but doesn't match the model).

+The application implements a Migrations Seed method, so that the method runs after the database is created or the schema is updated.
+The Migrations Seed method inserts fictional gigs in the development database LocalDB.

 Software dependencies
-  1. .Net Framework 4.5 or higher
+  1. .Net Framework 4.7.2 or higher
   2. SQL Express LocalDB (v13.0) that is a version of SQL Express created specifically for developers.